 We’ve actually lived this is in the not so distant past.
 When Democrats were pushing Obamacare, Republicans had facts on their side.
 We had the spreadsheets, the cost estimates, and the economic theory showing costs would rise out of control.
 What we didn’t have was a persuasive argument that could culturally push back against the moralizing from the left on health care.
-Not only did we lose that battle, but we lost all the subsequent battles on Obamacare as well, signaling that we may of actually lost the war at this point.
-Don’t kid yourself if you think the same can’t happen with many things Ocasio-Cortez is espousing right now.
+Not only did we lose that battle, but we lost all the subsequent battles on Obamacare as well, signaling that we may have actually lost the war at this point.
+Don’t kid yourself if you think the same thing can’t happen with many of the positions Ocasio-Cortez is espousing right now.

 There has to be a moral and cultural argument that her policies are wrong.

-The voters aren’t going to reject “Free Medicare for All” simply because you say “well it’s actually going to cost X instead of Y” enough times.
+The voters aren’t going to reject “Free Medicare for All” simply because you say “well it’s actually going to cost X instead of Y” a dozen different ways.
 I wish they would, but that’s not been a winning strategy in the past.
-We have to persuade them that if Ocasio-Cortez could deliver her “Green New Deal” for free, it’d still be an awful policy.
+We have to persuade them that if Ocasio-Cortez could deliver her “Green New Deal” for free, it would still be an awful policy not worth doing.
 We need to be able to communicate that point outside of just complaining about the cost or correcting her understanding of Congressional procedure.
-When Reagan would slam the Soviet Union in public addresses, he didn’t give an economic argument.
+When Reagan would slam the Soviet Union in public addresses, he didn’t give an economic argument (even though that greatly existed).
 He gave a moral and cultural argument.
 He won the narrative battle.
-When Newt Gingrich brought about his “Contract with America,” he didn’t present it as a bunch of pie charts (see Paul Ryan’s failures).
+When Newt Gingrich brought about his “Contract with America,” he didn’t present it as a bunch of pie charts (see Paul Ryan’s strategy with Obamacare).
 It was full of simple, one line promises that people could read and say to themselves, “These are the right things to do.”

 To bring up an example of contention on the Republican side, there’s a reason those on the right who oppose Trump’s wall aren’t changing anyone’s mind by bringing up claims about no terrorists crossing the southern border or talking about visa overstays being a bigger problem.
 That kind of sniping on the margins says to wall supporters that you are just looking for excuses while ignoring the core issue.
 It comes across as simply deflecting.

 Democrats, on the other hand, are attacking the wall from a moral and cultural footing and in many ways they seem to be succeeding (at least according to recent polls).
-By the same token, Trump continually making the moral case (i.e. laws matter and should be followed) and the cultural case (criminals and drug running hurt our society) for the wall is why he’s even gotten as far as he has.
+By the same token, Trump continually making the moral case (i.e. laws matter and should be followed) and the cultural case (criminals and drug runners hurt our society) for the wall is why he’s got the support he currently has.
 If Republicans aren’t careful, much of their criticism of the rising Democratic Socialist left is going to end up being brushed aside as low-level sniping and deflecting.
 We have to attack their ideas head on and from a broader vantage point.
 It also has to be in a way that resonates morally and culturally, not just factually.